 We help forensic examiners find answers fast

 Leveraging over 27 years of biometric experience from trusted industry leader, Cogent, Gemalto

 Cogent Automated Biometric Identification System (CABIS) provides the multi-biometric tool that can help examiners find answers quickly and efficiently.

-Gemalto CABIS is used for investigation, identification and verification in civil and border identification and law enforcement applications.
-Cogent AFISes are already deployed to over 200 applications in more than 80 countries worldwide.
+Gemalto CABIS is used for investigation, identification, and verification in civil and border identification and law enforcement applications.
+Cogent AFISes are already deployed to over 200 applications such as the IDENT or EURODAC systems, in more than 80 countries worldwide.

 Now it's your turn